mongodb-industry-solutions/kozen-engine/docs/dev.md

 # Kozen - Task Execution Framework

-Kozen Engine is an enterprise-grade framework designed for automated task execution within CI/CD pipelines, with robust support for Infrastructure as Code (IaC), testing automation, and data analytics.
+Kozen is an enterprise-grade framework designed for automated task execution within CI/CD pipelines, with robust support for Infrastructure as Code (IaC), testing automation, and data analytics.
 Developed in TypeScript for maximum flexibility, it empowers users to deploy infrastructure seamlessly, execute multi-dimensional testing workflows, and visualize insights through MongoDB Charts.

 ## 🎯 Overview

-Kozen Engine simplifies the creation of dynamic, configuration-driven pipelines by transforming JSON templates into highly automated workflows for infrastructure and testing.
+Kozen simplifies the creation of dynamic, configuration-driven pipelines by transforming JSON templates into highly automated workflows for infrastructure and testing.
 With its extensible architecture, it serves as a versatile solution for Infrastructure as a Service (IaaS) and Testing as a Service (TaaS) platforms.

 ### Key Objectives